 There was a time when the ‘gap year’ was the sole remit of privileged youth, either before entering university or before stepping onto the career ladder.

 Not any more.
-As we outline in our article on what is a career gap, it has become a lot more common for people to take extended travel breaks at any stage of life.
+In today’s world it has become a lot more common for people to take extended travel breaks at any stage of life.

 “Your acquired life experience makes it less of voyage of self-discovery, and more about cultural discovery.”

-When I took a travel career break in 2017/18, the demographics had clearly shifted.
+But when I took a travel career break in 2017/18, the demographics had clearly shifted.
 So many more of the people I met were in their 30s, 40s or even older.
+Gap years for over 50s are surging in popularity.

 There are many benefits of travelling as a more mature adult.
 Your acquired life experience makes it less of voyage of self-discovery, and more about cultural discovery.
 You have a clearer perspective of who you are and what you like doing.
 This enables you to appreciate the experience in a different, more fulfilling way.